oceanbase/obdeploy/docs/docs-en/Q&A.md

  A: You can use the `Too many match` command to upgrade OceanBase.

- For example, if you want upgrade OceanBase form V3.1.1 to V3.1.2, you can run these commands:
+ For example, if you want to upgrade OceanBase from V3.1.1 to V3.1.2, you can run these commands:

   ```shell
 export LANG=en_US.UTF-8